Bedework/bw-caldav/README.md

 ## Contributing
 Contributions may take the form of suggested updates, bug fixes or documentation or just discussion.
 Pull requests may be submitted via github.

+Please try to follow the coding conventions used in the source.
+Perhaps the main difference from many is the 2 space indents.
+No tab characters, please.

 ## Building Locally

 > mvn clean install